cmajor-lang/cmajor/docs/Cmaj Patch Format.md

 ### GUI Communication

 Patch GUIs communicate with the runtime by passing serialised message structures back and forth over a communication channel.
-The specific implementation details are encapsulated inside a `PatchConnection` object, which is made available in the global scope by the runtime.
+The specific implementation details are encapsulated inside a `PatchConnection` object.

 The `PatchConnection` API has methods for sending data to, and requesting data from, the runtime, and allows for setting up functions which the runtime will invoke when various aspects of the patch change (i.e in response to previous actions from the GUI, from external changes in a DAW, or because of recompilation).